 CBT can also teach you to become more active.
 This is important because regular, low-impact exercise, such as walking and swimming, can help reduce back pain over the long run.

 For CBT to help reduce pain, your treatment goals need to be realistic and your treatment should be done in steps.
 For example, your goals may be to see friends more and start exercising.
 It is realistic to see one or two friends at first and take short walks, maybe just down the block.
 It is not realistic to reconnect with all of your friends all at once and walk 3 miles at once on your first outing.
 Exercise can help you to deal with chronic pain issues.

 What is CBT pain management?

 Cognitive behavioural treatment (CBT) for pain management is based upon a CBT model of pain developed through extensive research with patients experiencing physical pain.

-Here at our Bristol CBT Pain Clinic our Pain Management Programme (PMP) is an evidence based approach which aims to assist participants learn how to manage their experiences of pain in more helpful and productive ways.
+Here at our Bristol CBT Pain Clinic our Pain Management Programme (PMP) aims to assist participants learn how to manage their experiences of pain in more helpful and productive ways.